valodzka/focus/README.md

 - Q: How do I stop Focus?
 - A: Focus writes its process id to /var/run/focus.py.pid.
 Kill the process using this process id.

+- Q: Chrome still opening some sites.
+- A: Try to open chrome://flags/ and set "asynchronous DNS client" to "Disabled"